syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Cell.md

 ### Ellipsis

 Ellipsis will be displayed when the content overflows its column width.
-Here Tooltip will not be shown for corresponding columns.
+Here the Tooltip will not be shown for corresponding columns.

 The following code example describes the above behavior.